Which Dog Breeds Are Covered by Homeowners Insurance?

-If someone gets hurt on your property and decides to sue you, personal liability will protect you.
+Personal liability will protect you if someone gets hurt on your property and decides to sue you.

 This also includes your pet to some extent.
-If your dog bites someone on your property and they file a lawsuit against you, you will be covered.
+You will be covered if your dog bites someone on your property and they file a lawsuit against you.

-According to the Insurance Information Institute, the average cost for a dog bite claim in 2020 was $50,425.
+According to the Insurance Information Institute, the average cost for a dog bite claim is over $50,000

 Personal liability coverage protects you in case:

 - Someone slips and falls on your property

 - A visitor gets bitten by your dog in your home